sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-s3-integration.rst

 Amazon S3 Integration via IAM Role
 ++++++++++++++

-Fire Insights enables you to configure with S3 running on EC2 instance using IAM role.
+Sparkflows enables you to configure with S3 running on EC2 instance using IAM role.

 Following steps are required to create a role for S3 bucket access and attach the role to EC2 instance on which Fire is running: